genropy/genropy_saved/docs/genro/webpage_elements/form/form_widgets/textboxes/introduction.rst

     **commons attributes**:

     * *hidden*: if True, allow to hide this widget.
 Default value is ``False``.
-For more information, check the :ref:`hidden` documentation page
+For more information, check the :ref:`hidden` page
     * *label*: You can't use the *label* attribute; if you want to give a label to your widget, check the :ref:`lbl_formbuilder` example
     * *value*: specify the path of the widget's value.
-For more information, check the :ref:`datapath` documentation page
+For more information, check the :ref:`datapath` page
     * *visible*: if False, hide the widget.
-For more information, check the :ref:`visible` documentation page
+For more information, check the :ref:`visible` page

     We remeber also that if you want to assign a default value to any textbox, you can use the :ref:`data` controller.